aminsmd/Coding-auto/README.md

-Here’s the updated README written in markdown format:

 # Minds and Machines Unite: CPS Classification Repository

 This repository contains implementations of various machine learning and deep learning models developed for the classification of Collaborative Problem Solving (CPS) skills, as described in the paper **"Minds and Machines Unite: Deciphering Social and Cognitive Dynamics in Collaborative Problem Solving with AI"**.